Pallet Sizes Guide: Standard Dimensions Worldwide

 Can I use European pallets in North America?

-Yes, but they're less efficient.
-EUR pallets (1200×800mm) don't maximize space in standard North American trucks and may not fit all racking systems.
-It's generally better to use regional standards.
+Yes but they are less efficient.
+EUR pallets (1200×800mm) do not maximize space in standard North American trucks and may not fit all racking systems.
+It is generally better to use regional standards.

 What size pallet fits in a 20-foot shipping container?